Nailik/battleship/README.md

 - Standalone headless server or start server within Client
 - Optional https if server has a valid certificate

-More information read the Wiki, how to build the game and how the client server architecture works.

 ## Play

 - Download the game `battleship_client.jar` from Releases